Available on Amazon and B&N

 “Dios mío!
 My God.
-We are doomed!”
+We’re doomed!”

 Not quite the warm reception I had in mind.

 This dire prophesy was issued by a wizened old man who swept his eyes up and down my body.
-I gnawed on my lip, yet met his gaze.
+I gnawed on my lip, and yet met his gaze.
 I was nervous but not intimidated.
 Repeat: Not.
 Intimidated.

-I stood in the midst of the crowded airport in Quito, Ecuador where vacationers and business people—passports clutched in their hands—jostled past on the way to baggage claim.
+I stood in the midst of the crowded airport in Quito, Ecuador where vacationers and business people, passports clutched in their hands, jostled past on the way to baggage claim.

 I disliked him on sight.

 A polite throat clearing drew my attention to the handsome hunk beside me.
-My Guide.
+My guide.
 “Daphne Sites, this is Caesar.”

 I didn’t understand the language, but there was no mistaking the insulting tone.

-Red-faced, arms gesturing wildly in anger, the volume of his voice increased with each syllable.
+Red-faced, arms gesturing wildly, the volume of his voice increased with each syllable.
 Passersby turned to stare at the spectacle.
-I understood only one word of his vitriolic censure.
+I understood only one word of his vitriolic scorn.
 Puta.Whore.

-Serik Jalani—S.J. for short—is my Merkabah Guide, chiseled mentor, one-night fling, and all around enigmatic angel-demon half breed.
+Serik Jalani, SJ for short, is my merkabah guide, chiseled mentor, one-night fling, and all-around enigmatic angel-demon half breed.
 I’ve known him for exactly two weeks.

-A range of emotions flashed across Caesar’s face as S.J. spoke to him.
+A range of emotions flashed across Caesar’s face as SJ spoke to him.
 Anger.
 Righteousness.
 Disbelief.
 Skepticism.
 Resignation.

 Finally, Caesar buried his face in his hands and moaned.

-Caesar bristled, drew his jacket about him.
+Caesar bristled.
 “I think you do.”

 Taxi after taxi drove by.

 “Our ride.”
-S.J.’s smile revealed no emotion.
+SJ’s smile revealed no emotion.

 I knew exactly what he was doing.